Test private and intranet apps using cloud-based load testing

 - Use an ARM template to deploy your own load agents.
 Solution 1 above provisions the agents within the CLT service boundaries, so you don't have full control.
 If you want to access and control the load generation agents, you can deploy them in your own Azure subscription using an ARM template.
 These machines will be registered with the CLT service and can generate load.
 For more details, see Structure and syntax of ARM templates.

 - Use an ARM template to deploy load agents in a VNet.
 If the app under test is within an Azure VNet, or if there is ExpressRoute connectivity between the app's private network and Azure, you can use a pre-defined ARM template deploy IaaS VMs in Azure in a specific VNet to act and have these VMs act as load agents.
-The machines will be provisioned in your Azure subscription and registered against your VSTS account.
+The machines will be provisioned in your Azure subscription and registered against your VSTS subscription.
 The VNet where you create these machines must have line-of-sight to the app so that the load generators can reach it.

 - Use an ARM template to deploy load agents with static IPs.
 If you don't have ExpressRoute connectivity and want to test apps hosted on-premises, you can use an ARM template to deploy IaaS VMs in Azure that act as load agents.
 Create these VMs with static IP addresses for which you can configure your firewall to allow inbound traffic from the CLT service.
-The machines will be provisioned in your Azure subscription and registered against your VSTS account.
+The machines will be provisioned in your Azure subscription and registered against your VSTS subscription.

 - Use cloud load agents on your own infrastructure.
 A simple PowerShell script can help you configure physical or virtual machines as load agents.
-These machines are registered against your own VSTS account and used for load generation.
+These machines are registered against your own VSTS subscription and used for load generation.
 For more details, see Run cloud-based load tests using your own machines.

 - Use the Test Controller and Test Agents for on-premises testing on your own infrastructure.
 If you want to test apps on-premises and have constraints such as not being able to store results in the cloud (perhaps for regulatory compliance) you can use the Test Controller and Test Agents combination for load testing.
 This requires you to use your own infrastructure for load generation and the results are stored in SQL Server.
 See Configure test agents and test controllers for running load tests for details.